 Why Cooking in Schools

 The decline in people’s ability to cook over the past generation has been broadcast far and wide.
 The British now eat more "ready meals" than the rest of Europe combined and it is no exaggeration to say that cooking is becoming a forgotten skill for most people under the age of 30.

-For the first time ever, practical cookery is to be made compulsory for children up to year 9.
+For the first time ever, practical cookery is compulsory for children up to year 9.
 The Department of Education’s report recommended specifically that students in Key Stages 1 to 3 should "learn about food and, where possible, plan and prepare healthy, wholesome dishes".
 It adds that pupils should have practical knowledge in horticulture "to cultivate plants ...for food".

 Campaigners have lobbied hard for this and our cause was taken up by Henry Dimbleby and John Vincent, the DfE's school food review team.
 SFM was able to show the review team excellent cooking and growing projects in local schools to demonstrate the value of food education.
-This is a great start to the School Food Plan and we are delighted that we have been able to play our part.
+This was a great start to the School Food Plan and we are delighted that we have been able to play our part.

 We believe that every child should be given the opportunity to learn cooking skills at school.

 - Being able to cook means you have more control over what you are putting into your body.
 Britain is only second to America when it comes to an overweight population, but research shows that people who cook are generally healthier than those who don’t (1).

 - Children who cook are more likely to report that they like cooking “a lot” as well as showing increased willingness to try new foods.
 Learning how to cook at school also shows a transfer of benefits in the home, with children being more ready to help in the kitchen (2).